Floer cohomology in the mirror of the projective plane and a binodal cubic curve: Introduction

 With these definitions, homological mirror symmetry amounts to an equivalence of categories $D^\pi \cF(X^\vee,W) \to D^b(\Coh X)$, where $D^\pi$ denotes the split-closed derived category of the A$_\infty$--category.
 This piece of mirror symmetry has been addressed many times \cite{ako08,ako06,seidel01b,abouzaid06,abouzaid09,fltz-T-duality}, including results for the projective plane and its toric mirror.

-However, in this paper, we emphasize less the equivalences of categories themselves, and focus more on geometric structures which arise from a combination of the HMS equivalence with the SYZ picture.
+However, in this article, we emphasize less the equivalences of categories themselves, and focus more on geometric structures which arise from a combination of the HMS equivalence with the SYZ picture.
 When dual torus fibrations are present on the manifolds in a mirror pair, one expects the correspondence between coherent sheaves and Lagrangian submanifolds to be expressible in terms of a Fourier--Mukai transform with respect to the torus fibration \cite{lyz}.
-In particular, Lagrangian submanifolds $L \subset X^\vee$ that are sections of the torus fibration correspond to line bundles on $X$, and the Lagrangians we consider in this paper are of this type.
+In particular, Lagrangian submanifolds $L \subset X^\vee$ that are sections of the torus fibration correspond to line bundles on $X$, and the Lagrangians $L(d)$ we consider are of this type.

+In this context, our Theorem \ref{thm:triangle-products} can be interpreted as yielding an embedding (at the cohomology level) of the subcategory of $\cF(X(B),W)$ containing the Lagrangians $L(d)$ into $D^b(\Coh \CP^2)$.

-\subsection{Distinguished bases}
+\subsubsection{Distinguished bases}

-The homological formulation of mirror symmetry, particularly in conjunction with the SYZ proposal, gives rise to the expectation that, at least in favorable situations, the spaces of sections of coherent sheaves on $X$ can be equipped with canonical bases.
-To be more precise, suppose that $F: \Fuk(X^\vee) \to D^b(X)$ is a functor implementing the HMS equivalence.
+The combination of SYZ and HMS also gives rise to the expectation that, at least in favorable situations, the spaces of sections of coherent sheaves on $X$ can be equipped with distinguished bases.
+Suppose that $F: \Fuk(X^\vee) \to D^b(X)$ is a functor implementing the HMS equivalence.
 Let $L_1, L_2 \in \Ob(\Fuk(X^\vee))$ be two objects of the Fukaya category supported by transversely intersecting Lagrangian submanifolds.
 Then